 Once you enter the adjustable period of your ARM loan, your interest rate can adjust every year.
 While there are caps (limits) to how high your rate can adjust initially, each subsequent year, and even a lifetime limit… you could still be facing rates and payments double of what you started with.

 Not knowing where the rates will go, or what your housing costs could be next year, can make it difficult to do any kind of long-term financial planning.

 The attractive initial rates of an ARM can make it a powerful tool for buyers who fully understand the pros and cons of this type of loan, and the details of a more complicated loan program.

 As a first time homebuyer, refinancing probably isn’t at the top of your list of things to do right at this moment.
 (A list that is most likely more focused on where to find boxes and packing materials, and what color paint is best for the interior of your new home.)
 The option to refinance could be the deciding factor between a fixed and adjustable rate loan.

 The average time for a homeowner to refinance is 5 to 7 years, which just happens to fall right in the middle of the introduction period of most adjustable mortgages.
 That means you could very well refinance out of an ARM into a fixed rate mortgage, or even back into another ARM to take advantage of another short-term, low interest rate period.

 There are definite benefits to both a fixed rate and adjustable rate mortgage.
 The rates offered to you by a lender, your financial goals, how long you intend to stay in your home, and your tolerance for financial risk will be the biggest deciding factors in choosing between a fixed and adjustable rate mortgage.
-If you still aren’t clear about which is best for you, don’t panic.
-That’s why you have an experienced American Pacific Mortgage advisor by your side, so you can understand all of your options and select the loan program that will be the very best choice for you.
+If you still aren’t clear about which option is for you, don’t panic.
+That’s why you have an experienced American Pacific Mortgage loan advisor by your side, so you can understand all of your options and select the loan program that may be a good choice for you.